-- From first bell to dismissal bell, students should not have their cell phone on their person.
-By first bell, phones should be put away in their backpacks or immediately stowed in their lockers. - a.
+- 1. From arrival to dismissal, students should not have their cell phone on their person.
+The moment they enter the front doors, phones should be put away in their backpacks or immediately stowed in their lockers. - a.
 Students have the option to check their phone into the secure, designated cell phone storage location as soon as they enter the school. - During the daily designated times, students may access their phones to check for notifications or communications from parents.
 Once the bell rings at 11:30 (or 11:55 on Wed.) cell phones may be used until the closing bell at12:25 (12:30 on Wed.) - a.
 Designated times: - i.
 Monday, Tuesday, and Thursday: 11:30-12:25 - ii.
 Wednesday: 11:55-12:30

-Cell phone use is permitted on off-campus trips per teacher discretion.
-However, we continue to urge students to connect on a face-to-face level, away from their devices.

-Emergency Situations: Parents/guardians may always contact the school office at (509) 525-1050 and messages will be delivered promptly to the student.
-In case of an emergency, a student may request permission to use their phone in the privacy of the administrative offices.

-Consequences for all VAS Students

-Phones will be taken from any student who uses their cell phone outside of the cell phone policy.

-1st offense: The phone will be checked into the designated cell phone storage location where the student may retrieve it at the end of the day.

-2nd offense: The phone will be checked into the designated cell phone storage location where the student may retrieve it at the end of the day and the parent will be notified.
+- 3. Phones will be taken from any student who uses their cell phone outside of the cell phone policy. - a.
+1st offense: The phone will be checked into the designated cell phone storage location where the student may retrieve it at the end of the day. - b.
+2nd offense: The phone will be checked into the designated cell phone storage location where the student may retrieve it at the end of the day and the parent will be notified. - c.
 3rd offense: The phone will be checked into the designated cell phone storage location and will only be given back to the parent or guardian.
-At that point, the student and parent will be asked to sign a contract agreeing to check their phone in, daily, for a two week period.
+At that point, the student and parent will be asked to sign a contract agreeing to check their phone in, daily, for a two week period. - d.
 4th offense: The length of daily check-in requirements will be compounded for each subsequent offense.
-Repeated infractions or an unwillingness to comply with directives from a faculty member relative to the cell phone policy will be cause for disciplinary action.
+Repeated infractions or an unwillingness to comply with directives from a faculty member relative to the cell phone policy will be cause for disciplinary action. - 4.
+Cell phone use is permitted on off-campus trips per teacher discretion.
+However, we continue to urge students to connect on a face-to-face level, away from their devices. - 5.
+Emergency Situations: In case of emergencies or urgent situations, parents/guardians may contact the school office at (509)525-1050 and messages will be delivered promptly to the student.
+In case of emergency, a student may request permission to use their phone in the privacy of the administrative offices.